AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/referral-offers/specify-goal-for-referral-offer.md

 When you [create a referral offer](/help/marketo/product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md), you need to define the fulfillment goal.
 The goal can be defined by person activity on the web page, such as page visits or sign-ups.
 You can even use a [custom JavaScript event](/help/marketo/product-docs/demand-generation/social/social-functions/conversion-script-for-custom-events.md).

+>[!IMPORTANT]
+>
+>On July 31, 2024, we began the process of deprecating this feature.
+You won't be able to create new assets.
+Existing assets will continue to work through January 31, 2025.
+[Learn more](https://nation.marketo.com/t5/employee-blogs/marketo-engage-social-features-deprecation/ba-p/351977){target="_blank"}

-Alternatively, you can use a smart list trigger in Marketo to wait for any milestone, such as an opportunity being created for the referred person.
+Alternatively, you can use a smart list trigger in Marketo Engage to wait for any milestone, such as an opportunity being created for the referred person.

 Example goals: